Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Overview of the Proposed System

+Formally, we describe the interaction with either the on-device or cloud LLM at each conversation turn $t$ as follows:

-where $R_t$ represents the response to the particular combination of LLM and modalities provided for dialogue $t$. $D^{(m)}$ denotes the data source of modality $m\in\mathcal{M}_t$, while $\text{LLM}_\text{Local}(\cdot)$ and $\text{LLM}_\text{Cloud}(\cdot)$ are representations of the local LLM and the cloud LLM in functional form.
-The transformer architecture of LLM is known for its capability of maintaining a contextual memory over extended dialogues, thereby allowing the LLM to generate responses for the current prompt based on the accumulated context of all previous prompts and responses, though the quality of the responses will differ between local and cloud LLMs.
-Hence, Eq. (\ref{Eq.
-LLM_1}) can be rewritten to reflect the cumulative nature of the prompts.
+where $R_t$, $P_t$, and $\mathcal{M}_t\subseteq \mathcal{M}$ represent the LLM response, text prompt, and the set of selected modalities uploaded to the cloud, respectively, at conversation turn $t$. $D^{(m)}$ denotes the data source of modality $m\in\mathcal{M}$, while $\text{LLM}_\text{Device}$ and $\text{LLM}_\text{Cloud}$ indicate the on-device LLM and the cloud LLM, respectively.
+LLMs can maintain contextual memory over extended multi-turn conversations, thereby generating responses for the current prompt based on the accumulated context of all previous prompts and responses.
+Hence, Eq. \eqref{Eq.
+LLM_1} can be rewritten to reflect the cumulative nature of the prompts.
 For example, in the case of the cloud LLM with multi-modal inputs,

 where $t=1, 2, \dots, T$.
-This further shows the dependency on the previously selected modalities as well as prior prompts and responses from the series of earlier dialogues $i=0, 1, \dots, t-1$.
+In Eq. \eqref{Eq.
+LLM_2}, in addition to the inputs in Eq. \eqref{Eq.
+LLM_1}, we consider the previously selected modalities as well as prior prompts and responses from the series of earlier conversation turns $i=0, 1, \dots, t-1$.